-Reflecting on the wooded nature of the Walkham Catchment, together with its importance as a salmonid fishery and National Flood Management (NFM), we held a woodlands, water and fisheries workshop to engage and bring together all relevant stakeholders to exchange information on these topics.
+Reflecting on the wooded nature of the Walkham Catchment, together with its importance as a salmonid fishery and Natural Flood Management (NFM), we held a woodlands, water and fisheries workshop to engage and bring together all relevant stakeholders to exchange information on these topics.

 The event took place near the River Walkham, near Walkhampton, by kind permission of Richard Glanville, local woodland owner, on 31st January 2019 as part of our 3 Rivers Project.

 This project focuses on the Lumburn, the Tavy and the Walkham rivers.
 They have all been failing environmental standards for phosphate and fish populations.
 We have also been considering options for NFM initiatives.

 Significant stakeholders attended from the woodland / forestry sectors, land / riparian owners and Dartmoor Commoners.

 The ‘walk & talk’ workshop explored the latest initiatives and best management practice for riparian woodlands and timber extraction to protect water quality and fisheries, together with the role of woodlands in NFM.

 Riparian woodlands play an important role in our ecosystems and we work hard at WRT to not only help manage them in the immediate river corridor but incorporate trees into our landscape.
 The benefits of woodland are well recorded including; NFM, reduced compaction, increased organic matter, higher levels of insect, bird and mammal populations and re-connecting fragmented habitats.

 Commercial forestry, however, can have a negative impact on our rivers.
 Of particular concern is sediment.
 It is readily mobilised in wet weather and with heavy equipment using forest tracks often connected to ditches, channels and streams, reducing sediment transport into the rivers is essential if we are to protect water quality and salmonid populations.